andrejmaya/gcp-terragrunt-blueprint/README.md

-# GCP Terragrunt Example Boilerplate
+# GCP Terragrunt Example Blueprint
 This repository shall give you a starting point for your IaC on GCP

 ![](./demo.gif)